 Dental crowns are incredibly versatile restorations.
 Through a unique process, we design them to perfectly fit your teeth.
 As a result, they can address many different dental concerns.
 Dental crowns act as a protective cap for your teeth.
 They help to cover a damaged or weakened tooth.

 - Tooth Decay: With severe decay, the structure of your tooth becomes vulnerable.
 A cavity will continue to burrow into your tooth without treatment.
 However, a crown can cover and protect the affected area.
-As a result, it will prevent further damage.
+As a result, it’ll prevent further damage.

-- Cracked or Chipped Teeth: While enamel is one the strongest substances in your body, it is still capable of chipping or breaking.
+- Cracked or Chipped Teeth: While enamel is one the strongest substances in your body, it’s still capable of chipping or breaking.
 Dental crowns provide structural support This restores the tooth to its original form.

-- Weakened Teeth: Teeth can weaken over time due to age or after extensive dental work.
+- Weakened Teeth: Teeth can weaken over time because of age or after extensive dental work.
 Therefore, your dentist can use dental crowns to strengthen and support your teeth.

-- Cosmetic Enhancements: Dental crowns are not just functional.
+- Cosmetic Enhancements: Dental crowns aren’t just functional.
 They can also improve the look of your smile.
 In fact, we can use dental crowns to cover discolored or misshapen teeth.

-The most common causes that require a crown or a veneer are a weakened tooth after severe decay or cavity, a natural tooth that is cracked or fractured, or a tooth that underwent a root canal treatment.
-Our custom-made crowns require an average of two appointments.
+The most common causes that need a crown or a veneer are a weakened tooth after severe decay or cavity, a natural tooth that’s cracked or fractured, or a tooth that has undergone a root canal treatment.
+You’ll need an average of two appointments to get custom-made crowns.

 The Dental Crown Procedure in Chicago